Project-Haystack/xeto/src/xeto/doc.xeto/Specs.md

 as metadata tags:

   - 'id': a Ref which is the spec qname
-  - 'base': a qname Ref to the type inherited from; null for `sys::Obj`
+  - 'base': a qname Ref to the type inherited from; null for `sys::Obj`;
+  - 'type': a qname Ref to slot type
   - 'parent': a qname Ref to the parent dict if spec is a slot
   - 'doc': documentation from comments
   - 'spec': always a Ref to `sys::Spec` (the spec is an instance of Spec)
   - 'slots': the slot specs of a dict spec

+Type specs use 'base' and slot specs use 'type'.

 Note: the compiler currently reserves several other metadata tags for future proofing.